-Applicant's Response: The proposed building and site development was previously approved via site plan permit # 22BC23633.
+Applicant's Response: The proposed building and site development was previously approved via site plan 21SP00035.

-Staff analysis: The proposed CUP will need to comply with Brevard County's Performance Standards defined by Sections 62-2251 through 62-2272.
-The request is not anticipated to create a deficiency in Lake Andrew Drive, traffic Level of Service (LOS).
+Staff analysis: The use will be located in conjunction with a 97,414 sq. ft. four story Hotel with 132 guest rooms.
+The applicant is seeking a CUP for alcoholic Beverages for On-Premises Consumption (4COP) for the entire Hotel including the bar, guest rooms and any outdoor areas such as swimming pool areas or outdoor bars and any other areas around the Hotel".
+The proposed CUP will need to comply with Brevard County's Performance Standards defined by Sections 62-2251 through 62-2272.
+The request is not anticipated to create a deficiency in Stadium Pkwy., traffic Level of Service (LOS).